njtierney/validateHOT/README.md

 For all 3 key areas, the <code>createHOT</code> function is essential.
-This function creates the total utilities for each alternative in the validation/holdout task and also in the simulation method, respectively.
+This function creates the total utilities for each alternative in the validation/ holdout task and also in the simulation method, respectively.
 Rao (2014, p.
 82) mentions the additive utility model stating that the total utility of a profile or conjoint model is the sum of its attribute levels. <code>createHOT</code> will do exactly this for you.

 ### Classical validation metrics